Profilerr

 Chris "chrisJ" de Jong

 At that time, MOUZ was a typical tier-1.5 team, yet to win any significant trophies on the elite level but too consistent and talented to be a tier-2.
-The breakthrough for MOUZ started in 2017 when they sold Nikola "NiKo" Kovač to FaZe and replaced him with a sniper, Tomáš "oskar" Šťastný, and young prospect Robin "ropz" Kool.
+The breakthrough for MOUZ started in 2017 when they sold Nikola "NiKo" Kovač to FaZe and replaced him with a sniper, Tomáš "oskar" Šťastný, and Robin "ropz" Kool, who at that time was one of the most talented and youngest CS2 pro players.
 The team became a real contender on the tier-1 scene in 2018, winning Starlader i-League Season 4, V4 Future Sports Festival, and ESL One New York.
 The next year, they added CS:GO Asia Championship and ESL Pro League Season 10 to their hall of trophies.

 Although “chrisJ” got a pretty difficult role to fill as the secondary AWPer, he’s an incredible anchor and can handle clutches as well, helping his star teammates to earn MVPs.
 However, he faced a slip-up in form and motivation in 2020, and was benched for some period until finally leaving MOUZ in 2022.
+If he still played today, he would be one of the oldest pro CS players in the gaming community.
 Without MPV medals and places in the HLTV’s Annual Best Players ranking, Chris de Jong became one of the most underrated pros in CS:GO despite helping the talents like “NiKo,” “oskar,” “ropz,” “woxic,” and “frozen” become the legends they are today.

 Johannes "tabseN" Wodarz | BIG